-There are so very many possibilities for this vinyl — shaped chalkboards for kids’ room doors, a pantry/shopping list in the kitchen, family calendar or command center.
+There are so very many possibilities for these removable vinyl — shaped chalkboards for kids’ room doors, a pantry/shopping list in the kitchen, family calendar or command center.
 And, yes, labels.
 Which is where I started.

 I love these easy, cute labels to dress up our drinking glasses — er, jars — and I can’t wait to make a whole set for our annual summertime party with our homeschool community.

 This vinyl is incredibly easy to work with, and it really feels and acts just like a traditional chalkboard.
 Now I’m contemplating redoing the labels on my pantry jars in chalkboard vinyl as well.